If you have questions about the exchange at TU Dortmund University, please have a look here under the FAQs.

-We recommend all exchange students to follow the course program of the Chairs of English and American Studies (Faculty of Cultural Studies).
+We recommend all exchange students to follow the course program of the Chairs of English and American Studies (Department of Cultural Studies).
 They offer a variety of English taught courses on cultural and political topics, which may count as electives at your home university.

 In addition, exchange students may occasionally cross-enroll in courses at the other universities in the University Alliance Ruhr (UA Ruhr).